butchakia/AI_case_study/README.md

 * When was the company incorporated?

-The company was in December 2015.
+The company was incorported in December 2015.

 * Who are the founders of the company?

-OpenAI's founders include Sam Altman, Greg Brockman, Ilya SuIlya Sutskever, Wojciech Zaremba, and Elon Musk.
+OpenAI's founders are Greg Brockman, Ilya Sutskever, John Schulman, and Wojciech Zaremba.

 * How did the idea for the company (or project) come about?